Patrick Cormack: Parliamentary career

 At the 1970 general election, Cormack stood for the seat of Cannock, and this time was elected, narrowly defeating the incumbent Labour MP Jennie Lee.
 Cormack won with a majority of 1,529.

-From 1970 to 1973, Cormack served as a parliamentary private secretary to the Department of Health and Social Security.
+From 1970 to 1973, Cormack served as a Parliamentary Private Secretary at the Department of Health and Social Security.
 He moved constituencies at the February 1974 general election, leaving the marginal seat of Cannock and instead contesting the adjacent newly drawn seat of South West Staffordshire, which he won comfortably with a majority of 9,758.

 Cormack became chairman of the editorial board of The House magazine in 1976, and editor of the magazine in 1979.

-Cormack was a member of the Education Select Committee for the duration of the 1979 parliament.
+Cormack was a member of the Education Select Committee for the duration of the 1979–83 Parliament.

-On 7 October 1981, with national unemployment approaching 3,000,000 (compared to 1,500,000 two years previously), Cormack urged Prime Minister Margaret Thatcher to change her economic policies, namely monetarism, to tackle inflation, if Britain was to avoid economic disaster.
+An opponent to Prime Minister Margaret Thatcher's monetarist economic policies, in November 1981, with national unemployment approaching 3,000,000 (compared to 1,500,000 two years previously), Cormack urged Thatcher to change her government's policies if Britain was to avoid economic disaster.

-In 1983, his constituency changed its name to its present one, South Staffordshire, and after the 1983 general election, In 1997, after 27 years as an MP on the backbenches, he was promoted by the then leader of the Opposition, William Hague, to become the opposition's Deputy Leader of the House of Commons.
+In the 1983 general election, Cormack was elected to the renamed seat of South Staffordshire, covering a similar area to the former South West Staffordshire seat.
+In 1997, after 27 years as an MP on the backbenches, he was promoted by the then Leader of the Opposition, William Hague, to become the Shadow Deputy Leader of the House of Commons.

-He resigned from this position in 2000 in order to stand for the position of Speaker of the House of Commons (following the retirement of Betty Boothroyd).
+Cormack resigned from this position in early 2000, standing later that year for the position of Speaker of the House of Commons (following the retirement of Betty Boothroyd).
 However, he was unsuccessful in his bid for the speakership, with the House instead choosing Labour MP Michael Martin for the role.
+Cormack became life president of The House magazine in 2005.
 During the 2005–10 parliament, Cormack was the chairman of the Northern Ireland Affairs Select Committee.